Are you thinking about upgrading your old appliances to stainless steel?

 If your current appliances work great and all you really want is an updated look, you can still have a stainless steel appliance at a mere fraction of what you would have paid for a brand new unit!

 There is a slight twist to it.
 You won’t really have a stainless steel appliance, but you’ll have one that has been painted to look like one.

 Have you ever heard of liquid stainless steel?

 You read that right.
 There’s a product on the market called Thomas’ Liquid Stainless Steel.
 This is one curious looking product.
 It’s a hi-tech product that has real stainless steel particles mixed right into the formula.
 What an awesome idea!

-It’s garnered quite a bit of press recently like DIY Network’s “Cool Tools”, Jason Cameron of DIY’s “Man Cave” demonstrated a before & after on The Today Show.
+It has garnered quite a bit of press recently like DIY Network’s “Cool Tools”.
+Jason Cameron of DIY’s “Man Cave” demonstrated a before & after on The Today Show.

 Of course, this is another idea that has ended up in my “full to the brim” job jar.
 That’s alright, though.
 It keeps me out of trouble, I suppose.